 I believe it is a scholar’s responsibility to conduct and share one’s research, as well as to participate in the research community through a variety of activities (e.g., participating in conferences, encouraging undergraduate students to participate in and conduct research, serving as a reviewer and/or editor of conference proposals and scholarly journals).
 Also, it is imperative for scholars to reflect upon their work – not only work that has been accepted for publication, but also work that has not been accepted, too.

-Although I am currently a junior Assistant Professor, I hope to make a mark with my research.
-Since I joined the faculty at Tulsa Community College, I have worked hard to focus my knowledge of research and scholarship into ways to benefit students and our greater society.
+Although I am currently junior faculty, I hope to make a mark with my research.
+Since I joined the faculty at Kansas State University, I have worked hard to focus my knowledge of research and scholarship into ways to benefit students and our greater society.

 My specific interest from an educational psychology standpoint is in the nexus of motivation in an aviation education setting.
-This line of research is informed by my work as a Certificated Flight Instructor (CF) and Assistant Professor in Aviation Sciences Technology at Tulsa Community College.
+This line of research is informed by my work as a Certificated Flight Instructor (CFI) and full-time faculty at Kansas State University.

 My research interests primarily focus on: